testcontainers/testcontainers-go/docs/modules/index.md

 1. Rename the module path at the `go.mod` file for your example.
 1. Move the `examples/${THE_EXAMPLE}` directory to `modules/${THE_EXAMPLE}`.
-1. Move the `${THE_EXAMPLE}` dependabot config from the examples section to the modules one, which is located at the bottom.
 1. In the `mkdocs.yml` file, move the entry for `${THE_EXAMPLE}` from examples to modules.
 1. Move `docs/examples${THE_EXAMPLE}.md` file to `docs/modules/${THE_EXAMPLE}`, updating the references to the source code paths.
 1. Update the Github workflow for `${THE_EXAMPLE}`, modifying names and paths.